 - If your service was received from a NAP provider, a pre-negotiated charge will be paid.
-NAP providers are out-of-network providers that have contracts with Aetna, directly or through third-party vendors, which include a pre-negotiated charge for services.
+NAP providers are out-of-network providers that have contracts with Aetna, directly or through thirdparty vendors, that include a pre-negotiated charge for services.
 NAP providers are not network providers. - If your service was not received from a NAP provider, a claim specific rate or discount may be negotiated by Aetna or a third-party vendor.